Material Muses: Medieval Devotional Culture and its Afterlives

 August 23–December 22, 2024

-The Middle Ages is often thought of as a period of heightened religious devotion, especially in the Catholic regions of Western Europe.
-Looking to the Joan of Arc Chapel at the heart of Marquette’s campus and pulling from the collections of the Haggerty Museum of Art and the University of Wisconsin–Milwaukee, Material Muses: Medieval Devotional Culture and its Afterlives considers how artists since the end of the Middle Ages have looked back toward art from this period as inspiration for creating “authentic” devotional objects into the present day.
-Material Muses explores the allure of medieval material religion as it converses with and energizes post-medieval religious narratives.
+The Middle Ages (ca. 500–1500 CE) is often thought of as a period of heightened religious devotion, especially in the Catholic regions of Western Europe.
+Looking to the Joan of Arc Chapel, at the heart of the Marquette University campus, and pulling from the collections of the Haggerty Museum of Art and the University of Wisconsin–Milwaukee, Material Muses: Medieval Devotional Culture and its Afterlives considers how artists since the end of the Middle Ages have looked back to the art from this period as inspiration for creating “authentic” devotional objects of their own time.
+The exhibition also explores the allure of medieval material as it converses with and energizes post-medieval religious narratives.
+Read the accompanying booklet here.

 Images: Albrecht Durer, German, 1471 - 1528, The Nativity, c.
 1502/1504, Woodcut, 11 3/4 x 8 1/8 in, 56.8, Gift of Mrs. Otto H. Falk, Collection of the Haggerty Museum of Art, Marquette University